📉 Recovering Investment Losses in Cases Involving Broker/Advisor Misconduct

 - We have recovered hundreds of millions for investors.
 Many investor loss cases are deeply complex.
-Our team of attorneys have decades of relevant experience successfully resolving these types of cases.
+Our team of attorneys has decades of relevant experience successfully resolving these types of cases.

 - We’ve represented investors in loss cases for over 30 years.
 Attorney Jeffrey Sonn – founding attorney at the Sonn Law Group – began practicing securities fraud law in 1988.

 - We offer free consultations and work on a contingency fee basis.
 When you retain our firm to represent you in a FINRA arbitration claim you don’t pay us anything up-front or out of pocket.
 Rather, we only take a fee if we successfully recover money for you.

 - A large percentage of our clients are referred to us by other attorneys or past clients.
 We consider it a great compliment that we’re the kind of law firm that peers and past clients refer to their friends and family.

 If you aren’t ready to speak with an investment loss attorney, no problem.
 This page contains answers to many of our client’s common questions, so keep reading to better understand your legal options.
 We’ll be ready to discuss your case whenever you are.